config-i1/greybox/README.md

 7. lmDynamic - linear regression with time varying parameters based on pAIC.
 8. determination - the function returns the vector of coefficients of determination (R^2) for the provided data.
 This is useful for the diagnostics of multicollinearity.
 9. qlaplace, dlaplace, rlaplace, plaplace - functions for Laplace distribution.
+10. qalaplace, dalaplace, ralaplace, palaplace - functions for Asymmetric Laplace distribution.
-10. qs, ds, rs, ps - functions for S distribution.
+11. qs, ds, rs, ps - functions for S distribution.
-11. qfonrm, dfnorm, rfnorm, pfnorm - functions for folded normal distribution.
+12. qfonrm, dfnorm, rfnorm, pfnorm - functions for folded normal distribution.
-12. graphmaker - plots the original series, the fitted values and the forecasts.
+13. graphmaker - plots the original series, the fitted values and the forecasts.

 Future functions:
 1. nonlinearExpander - Function produces non-linear transformations of the provided data.